-NEUR 265 BEHAVIORAL NEUROSCIENCE OF ADOLESCENCE Credit: 0.5
+NEUR 265 Behavioral Neuroscience of Adolescence Credit: 0.5

-This course will examine the emerging scientific human and animal research findings of how the brain changes during adolescence.
+Behavioral Neuroscience of Adolescence will examine the emerging scientific human and animal research findings of how the brain changes during adolescence.
 Coverage will include associated psychological and social functioning, including cognition, multi-tasking, emotional processing, sleep and some pathologies.
 With an emphasis on the vulnerability and resiliency of the adolescent brain, we will examine appetitive behaviors (e.g., drug use, gambling), risky decision making, changes in and management of daily mood and the onset of some psychiatric disorders in social and cultural contexts.
 We will connect these to the structural, functional and chemical changes in the brain during the second decade of life.
 While implications for clinical treatments will also be discussed, the primary emphasis will be normal development and some diseases that emerge in adolescence.
 Prerequisite: NEUR 212 or PSYC 100.

-NEUR 275 ANIMAL COGNITION Credit: 0.5

-Can ants count?
+NEUR 275 Animal Cognition Credit: 0.5 Can ants count?
 Can gorillas "converse" about the past or the future?
 Do crows use tools?
 Can dogs read human faces to detect our mood or follow our gaze for guidance or direction?
 These are the types of questions we will be considering in this seminar on animal cognition.
 We will examine how various cognitive abilities evolved in non-human animals and the purpose these abilities serve in their lives.
 Additionally, we will explore the implications of animal cognition for our own cognitive abilities.
-General topics we will discuss include memory, learning, conceptual abilities, spatial cognition, numerical competence, planning, social intelligence, communication and language, animal culture, and self-awareness and theory of mind in non-human animals.
-This course can be used as an elective towards the neuroscience major or concentration and can be used in conjunction with another NEUR course to fulfill the natural science distribution requirement.
-This counts toward the biological bases requirement for the major.
+General topics we will discuss include memory, learning, conceptual abilities, spatial cognition, numerical competence, planning, social intelligence, communication and language, animal culture, and self awareness and theory of mind in non-human animals.
+This course can be used as an elective towards the neuroscience major or concentration.
+This course can be used in conjunction with another NEUR course to fulfill the natural science distribution requirement.
 No prerequisite.

-NEUR 295 NEUROPSYCHOLOGY: BRAIN DISORDERS Credit: 0.5
+NEUR 295 Neuropsychology: Brain Disorders Credit: 0.5

 This course is designed to facilitate our learning about the connections and interactions among neuroanatomy, brain function and psychological phenomena.
 We do this by studying neuropsychological disorders, as well as the basic psychological processes such as perceptions and memory.
 Through readings, discussions and class presentations, we will learn some of the basic principles of the brain's organization and function, as well as its ability to recover function after damage.
 In addition, we will learn about the nature, causes and treatment of specific neuropsychological disorders such as Parkinson's disease, Alzheimer's disease, closed head injuries, Tourette's syndrome and stroke-induced aphasia.
 Further, we will learn about neuropsychological assessment and the current level of research and discovery in the neuropsychology of specific disorders through student presentations.
-Prerequisite: PSYC 100 or 101 or NEUR 212.
-Offered at least every other year.
+This course is cross-listed with psychology for diversification purposes.
+Prerequisite: PSYC 100 or 101 or NEUR 112/212.
+This course is offered at least every other year.

-NEUR 302 NEUROETHOLOGY AND COMPARATIVE PSYCHOLOGY Credit: 0.5
+NEUR 302 Neuroetholgy and Comparative Psychology Credit: 0.5

 Until Darwin published his theory of evolution, it was commonly accepted that a huge gulf exists between human and nonhuman animals.
 In this course we will examine human and animal behavior and mental activity from an evolutionary perspective - that is, from a perspective in which humans are part of the continuum of life forms that inhabit the planet.
 We will consider the notion that, in contrast to the usual anthropocentric view of behavior and mental processes, many of the same evolutionary, ecological and biological principles explain both human and animal behavior.
-Prerequisite: NEUR 212 or PSYC 100 and 150.
-Offered at least every other year.
+Prerequisite: NEUR 112/212 or PSYC 100 and 150.
+This course is offered at least every other year.

-NEUR 305 BEHAVIORAL NEUROSCIENCE Credit: 0.5
+NEUR 305 Behavioral Neuroscience Credit: 0.5